achatainga/enhanced-wp-migrations/README.md

 ### Key Differences from wp-migrations
 - Removed support for multiple migration directories.
 I've made assumption that all of your migration files should be located at one place only.
 So that the package can follow [SemVer](https://semver.org/) in the migration names and filenames (Similar to [Flyway](https://flywaydb.org/)).
 - Individual migrations will be identified with their respective semver number.
 E.g., `1`, `1.0.1`, `1.1` etc.
-- `wp edbi migrate` command will use the version number of the migration instead of the class name.
-E.g., `wp edbi migrate 2.0.1`
+- `wp edbm migrate` command will use the version number of the migration instead of the class name.
+E.g., `wp edbm migrate 2.0.1`
 - Migration file name conventions is `<version-number>.php`.
 E.g., `1.php`, `1.0.1.php`, `2.1.php` etc. Usually, you can start your migrations from `0.0.1.php`.
 - Make sure you put only one class in one migration file.